neonious/CentralNodeWallet/README.md

 async function transfer(web3, privateKey, tokenAddr, to, amount) Transfers ETH in Wei (if tokenAddr = null) or ERC20 tokens (in native unit) from own account to the account specified as to.

-async function sendPrivateKey(web3, privateKey, query, to) Sends the transaction specified in query to the address specified in to.
+async function sendPrivateKey(web3, privateKey, query, to, onlyEstimate) Sends the transaction specified in query to the address specified in to.
+If onlyEstimate is true, returns estimated gas cost without actually doing the transaction.

-async function deployContract(web3, privateKey, contract, ...args) Deploys the contract specified.
+async function deployContract(web3, privateKey, contract, onlyEstimate, ...args) Deploys the contract specified.
 The constructor of hte contract is called with the arguments specified.
 See the code of deploySimpleToken as an example on how to use.
+If onlyEstimate is true, returns estimated gas cost without actually doing the transaction.

 async function deploySimpleToken(web3, privateKey, name, symbol, amount) Deploys a simple ERC20 token with the name, symbol and the token amount specified, which is in native units and given to the contract creator.
 The decimals is set to 18.